xonixx/xonixx.github.io/revamp_define.md

 else                          handleCodeLine($0)
 ```

-This approach is built on the fact that by default AWK tokenizes each input line to fields using whitespaces splitting:
+This approach is built on the fact that by default AWK tokenizes each input line to fields.
+It does so by splitting by whitespaces:

 ```
 $ echo ' @depends_on  dep1    dep2  ' | awk '{ printf "$1=%s\n$2=%s\n$3=%s\n", $1, $2, $3 }'